Wheelwright Shawl

 SHORT ROW SHAPING: WRP-T (WRAP AND TURN)

 Keeping yarn in back, slip next stitch purlwise from left needle to right needle.
 Bring yarn to front.
 Return slipped stitch to left needle.
-Bring yarn to back.
 Turn work so wrong side is facing you.

-For a step-by-step video and photo tutorial of how to work this technique, please visit our Short Rows: Wrap + Turn Tutorial tutorial.
+For a step-by-step video and photo tutorial of how to work this technique, please visit our Short Rows: Wrap + Turn Tutorial tutorial, but do not move yarn to back before turning work.

 Pattern